Posts

 Being Neurodivergent at work

 This situation came to a head in a recent performance review with Paul’s manager and Paul was alerted to the fact that disciplinary steps may need to be taken if he was unable to sort the situation out.
-At this point, Paul opened up about his dyslexia and as a result, he was offered a workplace needs assessment.
-As a recommendation of this assessment, Paul was offered some workplace strategy coaching to help him with his task management.
+At this point, Paul opened up about his dyslexia and as a result, he was offered a Workplace Needs Assessment.
+As a recommendation of this assessment, Paul was offered workplace strategy coaching to help him with his task management.

 Strategy coaching is a form of coaching that works with individuals on a one-to-one basis to help them solve problems using skills that they have learned before.
 What is different from traditional coaching is that there is also a mentoring component to help them understand how their condition affects them.